'A very well written, thoughtful and moving debut' – Wendy Holden, The Daily Mail

 Other work

-She has written the libretto for an opera, The Face , which will be performed in Grays' Inn Hall, London WC1R on 22 and 23 October.
+She has written the libretto for an opera, The Face , performed in Grays' Inn Hall, London WC1R .
 Music by Christopher Bowers Broadbent.
-Ian Rutherford directing.
+Here's a 2 min video of it: http://www.youtube.com/watch?v=q-PU3sZ42es&feature=youtu.be

 Clare Jacob was brought up in New York and London.
 She read English at Oxford and became a barrister because she loved John Donne.
 After years of defending clients accused variously of terrorism, hiding cocaine in coconuts, and stealing underpants she decided to capture the lunacy and mystery of it all in a novel.
 She is married with three children.